CCExtractor/website/content/public/gsoc/2016/vasanth.md

 given video file.
 We scan through the audio to detect matching fingerprints in the database.
-We store these matched segments as commercials in the output and the undetected segments as
+We store these matched segments as commercials in the output and the undetected segments as "Unclassified".
-\"Unclassified\".
 A sample output from the system is as below.

 `   00:01:39 - 00:02:09 = ad by honda`\
 `   00:02:09 - 00:02:16 = ad by eye witness news`\